NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 If you are running your own server and do not want multiple markets.
 Please set multi-market mode to false and set your server URL in the PrefGeneral.java file.

-### Commercial Use Requires Permission

-We [pay the developers](#contributor-compensation-program) who contribute to this open-source project.
-This project is free for non-commercial use, experimentation, testing and trial purpose but commercial use requires Permission.
-For more information please visit https://nearbyshops.co

-App Customization Permitted - You can whitelabel or customize the android app with your own branding using this customization guide. https://developer.nearbyshops.org/installation/customize-apps.html

 License